codewriter-packages/Tri-Inspector/README.md

 Library distributed as git package ([How to install package from git URL](https://docs.unity3d.com/Manual/upm-ui-giturl.html))
 <br>Git URL: `https://github.com/codewriter-packages/Tri-Inspector.git`

-After installing the package, you need to unpack the `Installer.unitypackage` that comes with the package
+After installing the package, you need to unpack the `Installer.unitypackage` that comes with the package.

+Then in `ProjectSettings`/`TriInspector` enable `Full` mode for Tri Inspector.

 ## License